whisthq/dashboard/README.md

 # Whist Enterprise Dashboard

-The Whist Enterprise Dashboard allows customer account administrators to manage their accounts.
+The Whist Enterprise Dashboard allows customer account administrators to manage their accounts and set policies for their employees using the Whist browser.

 ### Development